 An evaluation of your blood sugar, cholesterol, testosterone and other hormone levels may be utilised to rule out specific medical causes of erectile dysfunction.
 These tests can be performed in our clinic on the day of your first consultation or can be prescribed by our doctors for a later time convenient to you.

 This test involves monitoring erections during your sleep.
-It has been long established that non affected men will experience a number of erections (3-5) during their night’s sleep.
+It has been long established that non-affected men will experience a number of erections (3-5) during their night’s sleep.
 This test is particularly useful in younger patients where a diagnosis of psychogenic erectile dysfunction is suspected.
 If erections occur and are documented by the device, the patient’s ED is most likely psychogenic.

 Penile injection and measurement analysis

 This test is performed by injecting the base of the penis with medication such as alprostadil (Prostaglangin E-1).
-This very useful test allows the doctor to evaluate the capacity of your penis to achieve an erection and is also an indirect evaluation potential damage within the erectile tissues of the penis.
+This very useful test allows the doctor to evaluate the capacity of your penis to achieve an erection and is also an indirect evaluation potential damage to the erectile tissues of the penis.
 The amount of medication required to obtain a maximal response is an indication of the severity of erectile dysfunction and helps determine whether you are likely to benefit from medical treatment or which option will be most successful.
 In addition, the doctor is able to examine your penis during an erection and note any abnormality such as plaques or curvature indicating Peyronie’s disease.

 A duplex ultrasound identifies blood flow through your arteries and veins.
 It combines traditional ultrasound with Doppler ultrasound.
 Traditional ultrasound uses sound waves that bounce off blood vessels to create images.
 Doppler ultrasound records sound waves reflecting off moving objects (example: blood cells), to measure their speed and other aspects of how they flow.

 This procedure involves the injection of erection inducing medication into your penis.
 The drugs cause dilation of the blood vessels causing an erection.
 Men with diseased blood vessels, potentially caused by high blood pressure, arteriosclerosis, diabetes, etc., will not be able to develop a full erection.
-Therefore, the test will tell us whether the erectile dysfunction has been caused to arterial vascular disease.
+Therefore, the test will tell us whether the erectile dysfunction has been caused by an arterial vascular disease.